nethoundsh/checkdocs/README.md

 - [ ] Semantic/hybrid search (BM25 + embeddings) for better recall on paraphrase queries
 - [ ] Automatic re-indexing on a schedule (cron or webhook trigger from docs deploys)
-- [ ] Public deployment with rate limiting and key sandboxing
+- [ ] Public deployment with key sandboxing

 ---